CW/TW // bullying, sexual assault, medical misdiagnosis, suicide, trauma

 In my final job that I worked but had to leave due to a whole factor of reasons which was awesome.
 The first time I ever had a performance review I spent the entire night planning out how we’d make our finances work as I was sure I was going to be fired.
 Instead they told me I was awesome and they loved having me around and I was a “cheerleader” for the company.

-The first time I ever had performance issues my team leader pulled me into an office and was like “Hey is this an ADHD thing?” – I still cry every time I think about this because this was the thing that made me realise that it was ok to have ADHD, and someone got it.
+The first time I ever had performance issues my team leader pulled me into an office and was like “Hey is this an ADHD thing?” – I still cry every time I think about this because this was the thing that made me realise that it was ok to be an ADHDer, and someone got it.
 This was so significant in my life for me – I started to believe I was actually the person I wanted to be.

 It had a backfire effect though – because I started gaining confidence in who I wanted to be, my current career choice didn’t align with my core need to help others on a level which would help me.
 When significant events happen related to social justice – I get absolutely destroyed by my mind if I am not acting or working in accordance with values that might have improved or stopped the problem.